 Ministry in the Episcopal Church

 Eric is a priest in the Episcopal Church.
 Eric is the Rector of St. Monica’s Episcopal Church, Naples, FL and you can learn more about St. Monica’s, by visiting the church’s website click here.
+Eric also serves as the Dean of Naples Deanery (2018).
+Eric also serves as a member of the Standing Committee of the Episcopal Diocese of Southwest Florida (elected 2018).

 Prior to his ministry with St. Monica’s, Eric served on the diocesan staff of Episcopal Diocese of Southwest Florida.
 Eric served as “Canon for Ministry Development.”
 His ministry included supporting congregations in transition, serving as Diocesan Transition Minister, and overseeing as staff liaison, the ordination process in the diocese.
 Eric also facilitated the clergy Fresh Start Program in the diocese, a leadership development initiative for newly called or appointed clergy.Eric also served as Rector of St. David’s Episcopal Church in Englewood, FL right after graduation from seminary.